Case competition

 In a case competition, participants strive to develop the best solution to a business or education-related case study within an allocated time frame, typically with teams of two or more individuals pitted against each other in a head-to-head or broader relative ranking.
 Teams deliver presentations for judges and, while competitions vary in composition, a standard format and purpose exists.
 In terms of cumulative number of participants, the HSBC/HKU Asia Pacific Business Case Competition is the world's largest case competition, with over 130,000 participants since 2008.

 History

 The case competition concept originated in the United States and originally included participants from domestic universities.
 The notion of expanding to include international competitors emerged later, with the concept eventually taking hold across North America and Western Europe.
-Today, a wide range of international competitions are hosted in various countries in North America, Europe, and Asia.
+Today, a wide range of international competitions are hosted in various countries in North America, Europe, Oceania, and Asia.
 International case competitions have also begun expanding beyond the undergraduate level, as competitions like the Wharton China Business Society International Case Competition offer high school divisions.